 TERMS & CONDITIONS

-These are the terms and conditions on which DICKER DATA LTD (“we” or “us” or “our”) is willing to trade with you.
-Any variation to these terms and conditions must be in writing and signed by an authorised officer of DICKER DATA LTD. You agree that these terms and conditions create a PMSI in the product (and its proceeds) supplied presently and in the future by us to you.
+These are the terms and conditions on which DICKER DATA LIMITED (“we” or “us” or “our”) is willing to trade with you.
+Any variation to these terms and conditions must be in writing and signed by an authorised officer of DICKER DATA LIMITED.
+You agree that these terms and conditions create a PMSI in the product (and its proceeds) supplied presently and in the future by us to you.
+These terms and conditions are also subject to your rights under the Australian Consumer Law ("ACL") as applicable to you.
+Nothing in these terms and conditions excludes, restricts or modifies any condition, warranty, right or remedy conferred on you by the ACL or any other applicable Law that cannot be excluded, restricted or modified by agreement.

 1. Scope, Product & Price

-(a) These terms and conditions includes the provisions relating to your use of our product (as defined below).
+(a) These terms and conditions include the provisions relating to your use of our product (as defined below).
 We have alliance relationships with Third-Party Suppliers.
-As part of many such arrangements we are able to resell the Third-Party Products and may receive discounts or rebates in connection from the Third-Party Suppliers with the sale of such Third-Party Products.
-These terms and conditions are in addition to any terms and conditions that apply to a Third-Party Product which may be provided to you or made otherwise available on the applicable Third-Party Supplier’s website.
+As part of many such arrangements we are able to resell the Third-Party Products and may receive discounts or rebates from the Third-Party Suppliers with the sale of such Third-Party Products.
+These terms and conditions are in addition to any terms and conditions that apply to a Third-Party Product which may be provided to you or made otherwise available on the applicable ThirdSupplier terms and conditions.
 Third-Party Suppliers are independent contractors and are not employees, agents, subcontractors or authorized representatives, partners or joint ventures of us.
-You will ensure your agreement with customers contains terms no less favourable than those outlined in these terms and conditions and specifically includes those terms set out in Schedule 2 (Specific Customer Terms).
+You will ensure your agreement with your customers contains terms no less favourable than those outlined in these terms and conditions and specifically includes those terms set out in Schedule 2 (Specific Customer Terms) where applicable.

-(b) You may offer to purchase from us certain products, being: (i) our products, which may include the provision of equipment or a cloud environment (“our product”); and (ii) products or services (including data migration services and provision of a cloud environment) provided by Third Party Suppliers ("collectively, "the products").
+(b) You may offer to purchase from us certain products and/or services, being: (i) our products, which may include the provision of equipment or a cloud environment (“our product”); and (ii) products and/or services (including data migration services and provision of a cloud environment) provided by Third-Party Suppliers ("collectively, "the products").

 (c) The price and description of the products you may offer to purchase from us is described in our price list.
 We may change the products and price list at any time without prior notice.
 We reserve the right to replace any of the products with products that are substantially similar if for any reason the products become unavailable.
 Any description of our product including any specifications, illustrations, drawings, data, dimensions and weights is approximate and is given by way of identification only.
 The use of that description does not constitute a sale by description and does not form part of our contract with you unless we say so in writing.
-You are responsible for ensuring that the products ordered is suitable for its intended use by you and we are not liable to you for any product you order which is unsuitable for your intended use.
-All pricing of the products will be in accordance with our price list and we reserve the right to invoice you in accordance with that price list despite any such unintended errors on our website or data entry errors.
+You are responsible for ensuring that the products ordered is suitable for its intended use by you and, subject to our gross negligence, fraud, criminal conduct or wilful misconduct, we are not liable to you for any product you order which is unsuitable for your intended use.
+All pricing of the products will be in accordance with our price list.
+Any unintended pricing errors or data entry errors will result in your order being rejected and reoffered at the correct pricing.

 (d) If we provide you with a quotation, it is valid only for the period specified in the quotation or 30 days, whichever is the lesser, and only in respect of the matters set out in the quotation.